Eomys/pyleecan-doc/tuto_multisimulation.rst

        )
    ]

-Results from DataKeepers are stored in a dict whose keys are the data symbol and values are ndarray containing results from DataKeeper.keeper(output) or DataKeeper.error_keeper(simu).
-Each ndarray has the shape of the multi-simulation, in this case, the matrix shape 2×3 where the rows corresponds to the stator scale factor and the columns represent the current.
+DataKeepers with their results are stored in a dict whose keys are the data symbol.
+DataKeepers results contain results from *DataKeeper.keeper(output)* or *DataKeeper.error_keeper(simu)*.

 Running *VarParam*
 ^^^^^^^^^^^^^^^^^^

-When the method ``Simulation.run`` is called, we first run the reference simulation.
+When the method ``Simulation.run`` is called, the reference simulation is executed first if .
 Then, if a VarParam is defined, the corresponding list of simulation is generated and run.
 If a VarParam is defined, ``Simulation.run`` returns a *XOutput* object else it returns an *Output*.

 If the simulation has no *Output* defined as a parent, it is now created in the method.